 Figure 6: Avantes CC-VIS/NIR cosine corrector and COL-UV/VIS collimating lens

 While there are many advantages and disadvantages to each of these set-ups, generally the use of an integrating sphere is deemed to be the most accurate because it isn’t subject to alignment variations.
 Additionally, when using a traditional 45/0-degree probe geometry, the specular component is not collected for a flat object but may be collected to varying degrees for objects with an irregular surface structure.
-If this technique is used for quality control in cases where samples have the same structure, probes can provide repeatable data making this configuration ideal for industrial inspection applications.
+If this technique is used for quality control in cases where samples have the same structure, probes can provide repeatable data, making this configuration ideal for industrial inspection applications.

-When using an integrating sphere with a typical eight-degree incident angle, often referred to as a D8 geometry, the surface variability is eliminated because the light is diffused by the integrating sphere, providing a much more repeatable measurement.
-Additionally, an integrating sphere can be configured with or without a “gloss trap,” which can either allow the specular reflection to be collected or eliminated.
-While only the diffuse component of the reflected light contains the “pure” color, the specular component will include the surfaces “glare” which can affect how the color will be perceived, so it is often beneficial to take a measurement both with and without specular reflection included.
+When using an integrating sphere with a typical eight-degree incident angle – often referred to as a ‘D8 geometry’ – the surface variability is eliminated because the light is diffused by the integrating sphere, providing a much more repeatable measurement.
+Additionally, an integrating sphere can be configured with or without a ‘gloss trap’, which can allow the specular reflection to either be collected or eliminated.
+While only the diffuse component of the reflected light contains the ‘pure’ colour, the specular component will include the surface’s ‘glare’, which can affect how the colour will be perceived, so it is often beneficial to take a measurement both with and without specular reflection included.

-Chimenti, Robert V. “Fundamentals of Color Science.”
+Chimenti, Robert V. ‘Fundamentals of Color Science.’
 Optics & Light Lecture, Rowan University, Glassboro, NJ, November 2018.